 Guide tip: If you’d like to visit the museum for the 9/11 anniversary, I recommend going the morning of Sept.
 10 and then returning on Sept.
 11 to view the Tribute in Light spectacle at the nearby memorial.

 Sunday through Thursday, the museum is usually open from 9 a.m. to 8 p.m.
 On Fridays and Saturdays, it is open for an extra hour, closing at 9 p.m.

 The last entry is allowed two hours before closing to ensure that everyone entering has the proper amount of time to see the museum.

 As with the memorial, it is only completely closed on Sept.
 11, but open for all other holidays.

 Visiting the Memorial & Museum During COVID-19

-The 9/11 Memorial officially reopened to the public on July 5 with some new limitations.
-Visiting hours are currently 1-8 p.m. only.
-The rest of the time is used for regular deep cleanings.
+The 9/11 Memorial officially reopened to the public on July 5, 2020, with some new limitations.
+Visiting hours are currently 12-7 p.m.
+Thursday to Friday and 10 a.m.-5 p.m.
+Saturday through Wednesday.